 Most experts would say that if you eat enough to make yourself feel full or half-full, you could survive for several months to even several years.
 Like with your normal diet, you need to eat enough bugs or insects to sustain yourself.

 The issue in all of this is that you still need to eat enough to survive.
 Therefore, only having a few would truly not help much.
-The reason one can last a long time on insects mostly comes down to the protein they provide.
+The reason one can last a long time on edible bugs mostly comes down to the protein they provide.
 Some insects are packed with it, and humans obviously need protein to maintain their health.

 This can be an issue for pure vegetarians, who have to get protein from other places beyond most fruits and vegetables.
 Animal meat is also packed heavily with protein, which is why most humans eat it.
 Vegetarians do not, so they have to get it through other sources such as nuts, beans, grains, etc.